yoshidayasutaka/mcp/src/core-mcp-server/awslabs/core_mcp_server/static/PROMPT_UNDERSTANDING.md

 ## 2. AWS Service Mapping

 ### 2.1 Available Tools for Analysis

-- Use `awslabs.cdk-mcp-server` for infrastructure patterns
-  - AmazonWebServicesCDKGuidance: tool for retrieving prescriptive guidance for buidling AWS resources using CDK
+#### Core MCP Server
 - Use `awslabs.core-mcp-server` tools for:
-  - get_prompt_understanding: Initial query analysis
+  - prompt_understanding: Initial query analysis and guidance on using MCP servers

-  - get_plan: Generate implementation strategy
+#### CDK MCP Server
+- Use `awslabs.cdk-mcp-server` for infrastructure patterns and CDK guidance:
+  - CDKGeneralGuidance: Get prescriptive CDK advice for building applications on AWS
+  - ExplainCDKNagRule: Explain a specific CDK Nag rule with AWS Well-Architected guidance
+  - CheckCDKNagSuppressions: Check if CDK code contains Nag suppressions that require human review
+  - GenerateBedrockAgentSchema: Generate OpenAPI schema for Bedrock Agent Action Groups
+  - GetAwsSolutionsConstructPattern: Search and discover AWS Solutions Constructs patterns
+  - SearchGenAICDKConstructs: Search for GenAI CDK constructs by name or type
+  - LambdaLayerDocumentationProvider: Provide documentation sources for Lambda layers

+#### Bedrock KB Retrieval MCP Server
-- Use `awslabs.bedrock-kb-retrieval-mcp-server` to query user defined KB
+- Use `awslabs.bedrock-kb-retrieval-mcp-server` to query user-defined knowledge bases:
+  - QueryKnowledgeBases: Query an Amazon Bedrock Knowledge Base using natural language

+#### Nova Canvas MCP Server
-- Use `awslabs.nova-canvas-expert-mcp-server` to help create images
+- Use `awslabs.nova-canvas-mcp-server` to generate images:
-  - get_imagegenerate_image: Generate an image for the UI
+  - generate_image: Generate an image using Amazon Nova Canvas with text prompt
-  - generate_image_with_colors: Generate images using color pallet
+  - generate_image_with_colors: Generate an image using Amazon Nova Canvas with color guidance

+#### Cost Analysis MCP Server
--Use `awslabs.cost-analasys-mcp-server`  for analyzing AWS service costs
+- Use `awslabs.cost-analysis-mcp-server` for analyzing AWS service costs:
+  - analyze_cdk_project: Analyze a CDK project to identify AWS services used
   - get_pricing_from_web: Get pricing information from AWS pricing webpage
   - get_pricing_from_api: Get pricing information from AWS Price List API
+  - get_bedrock_patterns: Get architecture patterns for Amazon Bedrock applications
   - generate_cost_report: Generate a detailed cost analysis report based on pricing data

+#### AWS Documentation MCP Server
--Use `awslabs.aws-documentation-mcp-server` for requesting specific AWS documentation
+- Use `awslabs.aws-documentation-mcp-server` for requesting specific AWS documentation:
-    - Use `search_documentation` when: You need to find documentation about a specific AWS service or feature
-    - Use `read_documentation` when: You have a specific documentation URL and need its content
-    - Use `recommend` when: You want to find related content to a documentation page you're already viewing or need to find newly released information
-    - Use `recommend` as a fallback when: Multiple searches have not yielded the specific information needed
+  - read_documentation: Fetch and convert an AWS documentation page to markdown format
+  - search_documentation: Search AWS documentation using the official AWS Documentation Search API
+  - recommend: Get content recommendations for an AWS documentation page

+#### AWS Diagram MCP Server
+- Use `awslabs.aws-diagram-mcp-server` fir creating diagrams to support the solution:
+  - generate_diagram: Generate a diagram from Python code using the diagrams package.
+  - get_diagram_examples: Get example code for different types of diagrams.
+  - list_icons: This tool dynamically inspects the diagrams package to find all available providers, services, and icons that can be used in diagrams

 ### 2.2 Modern AWS Service Categories